 Who am I?

 This question has torn at my heart for most of my life.
 As early as I can remember learning about the notions of gender expression, identity and sexual orientation, I have been plagued with confusion about where I belong in the world.
-It’s important to note here that my confusion was not of my own making.
+It’s important for me to explain here that my confusion was not of my own making.
 I have never felt as though my experiences as a queer and trans person have ever been supported or validated within our society.
 Instead, upon birth a doctor assigned me with a very specific identity based on nothing more than the appearance of my genitals; an assumption that was intended to enforce strict gender stereotypes on me before I was cognizant enough to decide these things for myself.
 In essence, I was coercively labelled a man before I was even able to comprehend the definition of that identity and how it would define my life experiences.